Congratulations to our 2013 Order of Barristers Honorees:

 3Ls submit applications to the Order during Spring quarter.
 A faculty committee reviews the applications and selects students for membership.
 The Committee selects students as allowed by the Order's constitution (in past years, this has generally allowed UW Law to select up to ten students).
 However, the Committee may select fewer members if it believes fewer students are deserving.
 After the Committee makes its selections, the Law School Dean reviews and either validates or amends the selections.

 The Committee uses the following criteria in making its selection for membership:

-Order of Barristers admissions decisions will be made by the end of May, 2013.
-Students who are admitted will be notified directly by a faculty member.
+Students who are admitted to the Order of the Barristers will be notified directly by a faculty member.

 For more information about the Order of Barristers selection process, please see the Moot Court Honor Board Bylaws.
-If you have questions, please contact Michael Edwards, 2013-2014 Vice President of Development, at email@example.com.
+If you have questions, please contact Lauren Connor, Vice President of Development, at firstname.lastname@example.org.